Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 7. Nike React Infinity Run Flyknit

 We get it.
 Sometimes you have a brand, and you’re reluctant to stray from them.
 Nothing wrong with that!
-If you’re a Nike fan, this is our choice for Nike’s best shoe for running half marathons.
+If you’re a Nike fan, you’re spoiled for choice, if anything.
+Among the many excellent choices for distance shoes, this is our choice for Nike’s best shoe for running half marathons.

 Nike’s FlyKnit upper has been reinforced and features 3 layers to keep your feet stable and supported.
 It manages to stay lightweight and breathable, though.

 Nike created these shoes specifically to reduce injury, and their stats show that it seems to be paying off.
-According to their research, runners who wore the Infinity Run experienced 52% fewer injuries than those wearing the Nike Air Zoom Structure 22!
+According to their research, runners who wore the Infinity Run experienced 52% fewer repetitive stress injuries than those wearing the Nike Air Zoom Structure!

 - 3-layer FlyKnit upper